codingwithsurya/diffusion.cu/README.md

 ### **Current Implementation:**

 This currently supports unconditional diffusion model training, and the end-to-end training loop is currently running at about 55% the speed of PyTorch with `torch.compile` when run on a single H100.
 Further detailed benchmarks will have to be done to understand bottlenecks + adjust implementation for better performance.
-I do think we can incorporate low-precision training here, though.
+I do think we can incorporate low-precision training here, though (probably FP16 w/ loss scaling).

 | Platform                             | Time on H100 (ms) |
 |--------------------------------------|-------------------|